 - What first-time fundraisers can expect during their campaign

 Gathering all your fundraisers in one place is no easy task.
 However, you can bring everyone together by either hosting an in-person event, or a digital get-together.

 This approach is probably best for organizations that have local chapters, which enables supporters to get together easier.
 Reach out to a chapter representative and help them organize the fundraising strategy meet up by providing resources, topic suggestions and advice for inviting potential speakers.

 The Digital Get-Together

 A Tweet Chat is a great alternative to an in-person event if you have a health social following.
 A real-time, scheduled conversation that takes place on Twitter, a Tweet Chat allows anyone to join simply by using the corresponding hashtag.

-First, personally invite your seasoned fundraisers to participate in the Tweet Chat and share their experiences.
-Create a designated hashtag that will enable participants to track the conversation (check out some of these examples, #fundchat, #CLASSYEdu, #muckedup).
-Announce the Tweet Chat session throughout the week before, and day of, the event.
-Also make sure to invite new fundraisers to the event, so they can network with seasoned fundraisers and feel a part of your fundraising community.
+Personally invite your seasoned fundraisers to participate in the Tweet Chat and share their experiences.
+Then, create a hashtag that enables people to track the conversation.
+Make sure to publicize this event the week leading up to it, and the day of the event.
+Last, invite new fundraisers to the event so they can join in and feel like part of the community.

 Whether you ask them to join your onsite workshop or Tweet Chat, you can offer experienced fundraisers different incentives to participate.
 Consider offering perks related to your campaigns and programs, like free registration to your next fundraising event.

 Your fundraisers drive your organization’s work, and now they can power your mission even further.
-With experience comes wisdom, and longtime fundraisers can offer a lot of insight to new supporters.
-Whether you broadcast a one-on-one interview or host a large meet and greet, leverage their experience to help first-time fundraisers power through their individual campaigns!
+With experience comes wisdom, and longtime fundraisers can offer potent insight to new supporters.
+Whether you broadcast a one-on-one interview or host a large meet and greet, leverage their experience to help first-time fundraisers power through their individual campaigns.